Divyanshnigam/awsmapp/README.md

     document.getElementById("root")
 );
 ```
-Here, the older version uses this require react to be in a Reaact variable and then render it but now, ES 6 with babble feature made import React and ReactDom readable.
+Here, the older version uses this require react to be in a React variable and then render it but now, ES 6 with babble feature made import React and ReactDom readable.

 ```sh